tigera-solutions/cc-gke-demo/docs/00-quickstart-guide.md

 ---

-## 👀 Explore Observability & Flowlogs
+## Explore Observability and Flowlogs 👀

 * View Flowlogs, service graphs, and more in the Calico Cloud UI!
 * [Observability Quickstart](./03-observability.md)